jsstuff/xql/README.md

 Disclaimer
 ----------

-This library is used in production, but is not 100% complete.
-It has been designed for PostgreSQL, but there are plans to include other DB dialects and WebSQL.
-Use at your own risk and be prepared for some minor API changes in the future.
+This library is used in production, but doesn't contain all possible features of DB engines (currently only PG).
+Be prepared for some minor API changes before the library reaches v1.0.

 Introduction